RavenEsc/B2B-JavaScriptProject/README.md

 - [ ] Use document.getElementById().innerHtml to display results and information messages on the Display window.

-- [ ] Create a "For loop” that loops 20 times and uses code similar to:
+- [ x ] Create a "For loop” that loops 20 times and uses code similar to:

-- [ ] let str = "";
+- [ x ] let str = "";
 str = str.padStart(i,”x”); // i is the loop counter

-- [ ] to print 20 lines of Xs from 1 to 20 Xs.
+- [ x ] to print 20 lines of Xs from 1 to 20 Xs.
 The first line should have a single X and the 20th line should have 20 Xs.

-- [ ] Your Xs should be printed on the Display page as depicted in the example below.
+- [ x ] Your Xs should be printed on the Display page as depicted in the example below.

 - [ ] Your code output should show in the Display window.
 This serves as the equivalent of the browser window and shows the render of the DOM document you are coding.